Manchester University NHS Foundation Trust

 Manchester University NHS Foundation Trust is an NHS Acute Foundation Trust which operates 10 hospitals throughout Greater Manchester.
-It is the largest NHS trust in the United Kingdom, with an income of £1.6bn and 21,945 staff.
+It is the largest NHS trust in the United Kingdom, with an income of £2.2 billion and 28,479 staff in 2021–2022.

 History

 It was formed by the merger of Central Manchester University Hospitals NHS Foundation Trust with the University Hospital of South Manchester NHS Foundation Trust on 1 October 2017.

-The trust took over North Manchester General Hospital, which it started running since 1 April 2020 under a management agreement with Pennine Acute Hospitals NHS Trust.
+The trust took over North Manchester General Hospital, which it started running since 1 April 2020 under a management agreement with Pennine Acute Hospitals NHS Trust before taking complete control on 1 April 2021.

 Prior to the formation of the new trust, the Competition and Markets Authority decided that while the merger would substantially reduce competition among health services in the area, the benefits to patients were ‘more significant’.

 The trust was formed to create the "Manchester Single Hospital Service", part of the Healthier Manchester programme to improve healthcare across the city.
 The aim of the Single Hospital Service mergers is to reduce health inequalities across the City of Manchester & Trafford by running the hospitals across the area together, instead of separately in the 3 previously existing hospital trusts.

 Sir Mike Deegan remained the chief executive, as he was of the predecessor organisations, until 2022.
 Kathy Cowell is the chair of the organisation.
 In November 2022 Mark Cubbon, NHS England's chief delivery officer was appointed as chief executive.

 Hospitals

-The trust runs ten hospitals across 7 sites, alongside community services, which are branded as Manchester Local Care Organisation and Trafford Local Care Organisation.
+The trust runs ten hospitals across 7 sites, alongside community services, which are provided through its membership of the Manchester Local Care Organisation and Trafford Local Care Organisation.